Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 Use the Image Analysis client library to:
 * Authenticate against the service
 * Select which features you would like to extract
-* Upload an image for analysis, or send an image URL
+* Upload an image for analysis, or provide an image URL
 * Get the analysis result

 [Product documentation][image_analysis_overview]